fahadmapari/tss-gaming-server/readme.md

 ## Admin routes

+Route to get all users registered users on website.

+GET
+`/users`

+- it can be paginated too like this

+`/user?page=1&limit=10 (optional)`

+---

+Route to block users from the tss-gaming

+GET
+`/users/:id/block`

+- replace ':id' in url with user's '\_id' every user have unique a unique id with property name '\_id'

+---

+Route to get all blocked users

+GET
+`/users/blocked`

+- it can be paginated too like this

+`/users/blocked?page=1&limit=10 (optional)`

+---

+Route to unblock an user from tss-gaming

+GET
+`/users/:id/unblock`

+- replace ':id' in url with user's '\_id' every user have unique a unique id with property name '\_id'

+---

 Admin route to create tournament

 POST
 `/tournament/create`
 data to send

-`{ title: string, thumbnails: [ files ] // array of files, description: string, entryFee: number, date: Date (date and time both), tournamentType: string ("solo", "duo", "team"), kills: number, streak: number, damage: number, prize: number, roomId: string, roomPassword: string, stream: string }`
+`{ title: string, thumbnails: [ files ], description: string, entryFee: number, date: Date (date and time both), tournamentType: string ("solo", "duo", "team"), kills: number, streak: number, damage: number, prize: number, roomId: string, roomPassword: string, stream: string }`

 successful response will return created tournament back